When Fear Meets Confidence-3 Tips

 Last week, I found myself in an unexpected moment of wisdom — sitting beside my 4-year-old granddaughter during bath time.

-She had just finished a two-week intensive swim course — one of the best in the Philadelphia area.
-But instead of building her comfort in the water, the experience left her even more afraid.
 On the final day, she screamed at the top of her lungs, overwhelmed by the fear she couldn’t yet name.

 Later that night, while she was splashing in the tub (ironic, right?), I gently asked,

-“Motek (Sweetheart,) why didn’t you want to go to your swim class?”
+“Motek (Sweetheart), why didn’t you want to go to your swim class?”

 She looked at me with the honesty only children have: